Asama (train): Rolling stock

 Services were initially operated using a dedicated fleet of fourteen 8-car E2 series "N" sets based at Nagano Shinkansen Depot.
 Trains are designed to maintain speeds of 260 km/h on the 30 km continuous gradient of 30‰ between Takasaki and Karuizawa.

 New E7 series 12-car sets, also based at Nagano Depot, were introduced on Asama services from the start of the revised timetable on 15 March 2014.
-These trains include "Gran Class" seating arranged 2+1 abreast.
+These trains included "Gran Class" seating arranged 2+1 abreast.
 E7 series trainsets were initially used on seven return services daily, with a further four return workings added from 19 April 2014.
 JR West W7 series 12-car sets, based at Hakusan Depot, were introduced from the start of the revised timetable on 14 March 2015.